 WEDC annually selects awards on a sample basis for an audit.
 All backup to the performance report is required to be maintained for the life of the award.

 WEDC may impose additional reporting requirements to evaluate project performance and to ensure compliance with statutory requirements.

-Volume cap issued by WEDC for bonds other than an IRB do not require performance reports.
+WEDC volume cap issuances for bonds other than an IRB do not require performance reports.